Coko-Foundation/Kotahi/FAQ.md

 And so on.
 For more information about the capabilities of the underlying Objection.js ORM, check out [its documentation](https://vincit.github.io/objection.js/).

-## What should PUBLIC_CLIENT_HOST be set to?
+## What should PUBLIC_CLIENT_PROTOCOL, PUBLIC_CLIENT_HOST and PUBLIC_CLIENT_PORT be set to?

-This environment variable is currently only needed when deploying a _development_ build to a server (not to localhost).
-Set it to the server's name, e.g. `subdomain.myserver.com`.
+These environment variables are only needed for an instance where the client's public address is different to the address by which the server accesses it.
+For instance, when deploying behind a proxy, or when deploying a _development_ instance to a remote server (not to localhost).
+Otherwise, you can leave these unset.

 # What if I want to use my own PostgreSQL instance (i.e. not via `docker-compose`)?